Marx-wrld/Mortgage-Bank/README.md

 # Mortgage-Bank
-Building a mortgage calculator in React with Material UI and chart.js
+Mortgage Bank is a React Mortgage calculator built in Material UI and ChartJS